kristenhazard/hazardbio/blog/_posts/2009-08-25-acts_as_rateable.markdown

     publicationdate: "2006-01-31", created_at: "2009-05-29 22:58:14",
     updated_at: "2009-05-29 22:58:14">

-Create a current user object
+Create a current user object to act as the rater

     >> current_user = User.find_by_id(1)
     => #<User id: 1, username: "kristen1", email: "kristen@hazardbio.com",